marisofie/TDT4250_Project/tdt4250.at.sirius.diagram/README.md

 [Back to project](/README.md)

 ## Setup
-To run this bundle and ***tdt4250.at.sirius.modelling*** you will need to install
- - Sirius Specifier Environment
- - Ecore Diagram Editor (SDK)
- - EMF Forms SDK
- - Acceleo Query SDK

- To generate the different viewpoints, you go to the ***representations.aird*** file in the modelling bundle.
+ To generate the different viewpoints, navigate to the ***representations.aird*** file in the modelling bundle.
 Navigate to the representations and create new representations under the viewpoint you want to access.
-This does not include TravelPlannerTable, as this can be generated from the TravelPlannerDiagram.
+This does not include TravelPlannerTable or FlightDiagram, as these can be generated from the TravelPlannerDiagram and the SASDiagram.

 ## Viewpoints
 There are two different viewpoints chosen for the modeling.